apache/mynewt-site/docs/os/core_os/context_switch/context_switch.md

 Task states can be *running*, *ready to run* or *sleeping*.

-When a task is *running*, the CPU is executing in that task's context.
-The program counter (PC) is pointing to instructions that task wants to execute and the stack pointer (SP) is pointing to that task's stack.
+When task is *running*, CPU is executing in that task's context.
+The program counter (PC) is pointing to instructions task wants to execute and stack pointer (SP) is pointing to task's stack.

-A task which is *ready to run* wants to get on the CPU to do its work.
+Task which is *ready to run* wants to get on the CPU to do its work.

-A task which is *sleeping* has no more work to do.
-It's waiting for someone or something else to wake it up.
+Task which is *sleeping* has no more work to do.
+It's waiting for someone else to wake it up.

-The Scheduler algorithm is simple: from among the tasks which are ready to run, pick the the one with highest priority (lowest numeric value in task's `t_prio` field), and make its state *running*.
+Scheduler algorithm is simple: from among the tasks which are ready to run, pick the the one with highest priority (lowest numeric value in task's t_prio field), and make its state *running*.

-Tasks which are either *running* or *ready to run* are kept in a linked list `g_os_run_list`.
+Tasks which are either *running* or *ready to run* are kept in linked list `g_os_run_list`.
 This list is ordered by priority.

-Tasks which are *sleeping* are kept in a linked list `g_os_sleep_list`.
+Tasks which are *sleeping* are kept in linked list `g_os_sleep_list`.

-The scheduler has a CPU architecture specific component; this code is responsible for swapping in the task which should be *running*.
+Scheduler has a CPU architecture specific component; this code is responsible for swapping in the task which should be *running*.
 This process is called context switch.
 During context switching the state of the CPU (e.g. registers) for the currently *running* task is stored and the new task is swapped in.

 ## List of Functions